SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 The Panels in the Collector and Source Monitoring Dashboard help you keep an eye on the machines running Collectors and Sources.
 If a machine begins to have issues (such as no logs being uploaded to Sumo Logic) you'll know at a glance.

-* **Issues by Collector.** This Panel displays the number of log messages that contain error, exception, or failure terms by Collector.
+* **Issues by Collector.** This panel displays the number of log messages that contain error, exception, or failure terms by Collector.
 * **Issues by Source.** Shows the number of log messages that contain error, exception, or failure terms by each Collector's Source.
 * **Collector Issue Monitoring.** Displays warnings generated over time for each Collector in your deployment.